-During the COVID-19 global pandemic, we have seen instability in the economy during much of the unknown.
-While it looks as though markets may begin to recover as the economy beings to re-open, the markets will remain volatile.
-You may be wondering, “Is now a good time to invest?”
+In the wake of rising interest rates and market volatility, you may be wondering, “Is now a good time to invest?”
 Many people will talk about timing the markets – investing when we’ve hit rock bottom and selling off when you’ve made a profit during the recovery.
 This approach, while it may seem logical, is complicated by many other factors and may not be the most effective.
-When investing, there are so many variables that are unique to your personal situation that you should review with a financial adviser to help you build the best investment plan for your individual needs.
+When investing, there are so many variables that are unique to your personal situation that you should review with a financial advisor to help you build the best investment plan for your individual needs.
 In this blog we will talk about some general personal factors that can determine if it’s a good time to invest to help you evaluate if now is a good time for you to invest.

 Is Now a Good Time to Invest: Let’s Get Personal